TEXAS HILL COUNTRY FLY FISHERS

 Dutch serves as an Area Chief for the Texas Parks and Wildlife and is a certified Angler Education Instructor.
 For many years, Dutch has taught two fly fishing classes at a local College, as well as personal instruction for fly tying, fly fishing, and two-hand casting.
 Dutch has been a demonstration Fly Tyers at many national fly fishing and fly tying shows, and is a 25 year member of the Roadkill Roundtable Fly Tyers.
 Dutch completed an apprenticeship with Michael Radancich for Salmon Fly Tying.

-Eleven year old Deighan Cherry began tying flies at the age of 5.
+Fourteen year old Deighan Cherry began tying flies at the age of 5.

 Deighan is the cofounder of the international tying group @fly_girl_global where she shares her numerous patterns with other young lady anglers around the world.
 A creative, well rounded tier focusing on techniques rather than individual patterns, she ties for cold, warm, and salt water with success in all three.